AteebMakeGames/hello-world/README.md

 ADDED CONTENT
 ADDED CONTENT

-(Deleting "Hello There!!" from the 4th line).
+(Deleting "Hello There!!" from the 4th line and 3rd line).